breadtubetv/breadtubetv/content/channels/kurzgesagt/index.md

     name: Kurzgesagt – In a Nutshell
     slug: UCsXVk37bltHxD1rDPwtNM8Q
     url: https://www.youtube.com/channel/UCsXVk37bltHxD1rDPwtNM8Q
+    description: |-
-    description: "Videos explaining things with optimistic nihilism.
+      Videos explaining things with optimistic nihilism.

-We are a
-      small team who want to make science look beautiful.
+      We are a small team who want to make science look beautiful.
 Because it is beautiful.

       Currently we make one animation video per month.
-Follow us on Twitter, Facebook
-      to get notified when a new one comes out.
+Follow us on Twitter, Facebook to get notified when a new one comes out.
       FAQ:

-- We do the videos with
-      After Effects and Illustrator."
+      - We do the videos with After Effects and Illustrator.
     subscribers: 9006085
----
+--- null